joergmlpts/iNat-trails/README.md

                         Iconic taxon, values: all, Actinopterygii, Amphibia, Animalia, Arachnida, Aves, Chromista, Fungi, Insecta, Mammalia, Mollusca, Plantae, Protozoa, Reptilia; default all.
   --login_names         Show login name instead of numeric observation id in table of observations.
+  --month               Show only observations from this month and the previous and next months.
 ```

 Option `--quality_grade` spcifies the desired quality-grade of the observations to show.
 By default, only research-grade observations are shown.
 Alternatively,